Frequently Asked Questions

 What ecumenical and interfaith opportunities are available?

-Spiritan Campus Ministry is part of the Office of Mission and Identity and plays a significant roll in upholding the Duquesne ideals documented in the Mission Statement.
+Spiritan Campus Ministry is part of the Division of Mission and Identity and plays a significant roll in upholding the Duquesne ideals documented in the Mission Statement.
 Spiritan Campus Ministry is much more than a group of individuals or an agenda of programs or opportunities for service.
 It is the Spirit of Duquesne Universit; the Spirit that moves, that leads, that guides.

 SCM serves all students, faculty and staff, whatever their faith, by helping them understand and engage the University mission and Spiritan tradition so they can share it with each other, their communities and the world beyond.